ian-chuang/EE222-Nonlinear-Systems-Ball-and-Beam-Project/README.md

 EE222/ME237 Nonlinear Systems, Spring 2025 Starter code and instructions for the course project.

-Final _code_ for the project are located in the branches denoted ..._simulation.
+Final _code_ for the project are located in the branches denoted ..._simulation, they are seperated based on the controller.

 ### Feedback Linearization Simulation